theosanderson/theo.io/content/post/2021-03-30-us-sgtf/index.md

 **Addendum**

 Despite the title, I decided to extend this a bit.
-Lets first do the same but take rolling averages of SGTF across 7-day intervals:
+Let's first do as above but take rolling averages of SGTF across 7-day intervals:

 <div class="highlight">